anito/vod-app-svelte-kit/README.md

 # Sapper

 The application originally was made using Sapper.
-[Repo](github.com/anito/vod-app).
+Here is the [Repo](https://github.com/anito/vod-app).

 _Special thanks to the creators of:_